 And if you’re a true visual learner below is a quick video of the assembly process at the event site.

-Build as much as you can ahead of the big day following the step by step plans here.
-Maybe your wall is painted or has items hanging from it, at any rate I definitely suggest a test run before the actual event to be sure everything fits and connects as planned.
+I suggest to build as much as you can ahead of the big day following the step by step plans here.
+Maybe your wall is painted or has items hanging from it.
+Whatever the situation I definitely suggest a test run before the actual event to be sure everything fits and connects as planned.

 The freestanding wall is supported using 2×6 base supports.
 I kept the wood natural for this look but you could stain or paint to finish and coordinate with your decor.